-Student's health services: The principal will require a note signed by the parent/guardian requesting that a student be released for an appointment.
+Student health services: The principal will require a note signed by the parent/guardian requesting that a student be released for an appointment and a copy of the appointment.
 Every attempt should be made to schedule appointments after school and on Saturdays.